 Content submitted by India Nolen.
 Email news to [email protected].

-Knitting Group: Monday, Nov.
-28 at 3 p.m.
+Knitting Group: Monday, March 13 and Monday, March 27 from 3:00-5:00 p.m.
 Do you enjoy knitting?
-Our informal knitting group meets the fourth Monday of every month from 3 to 5 p.m.
+Our informal knitting group meets the second and fourth Monday of every month from 3 to 5 p.m.
 This is a drop-in program that is open to all ages.
-Bring your latest knitting project and share advice and socialize with other knitters!
+Bring your latest project and share advice and socialize with other knitters!
 If you have any questions, please call Kristina Leedberg at 978-399-2309.